Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 What we did during our travels

-We rarely wore our masks, which we had religiously on our previous trips during COVID-19.
+We rarely wore our masks, which we had religiously worn on our previous trips during the COVID-19 pandemic.
 We always, though, had an FFP2 mask on us.
 Our masks were ready if we were in a tight or crowded situation.
-Of course, in any place it was required, we wore them.
+Of course, in any place where it was required, we wore them.

 Testing to get home

-Click here for our article on packing your Covid test kits for travel back to the US.
+Click here for our article on packing your COVID-19 test kits for travel back to the US.

 Having insurance during any overseas travel is an absolute must.
 Coming home without using it is something you never take for granted.
 On this trip, as always, we purchased our insurance through Squaremouth.com.
 The insurance policy was with Tin Leg, which had the best deal and coverage.
 The best option often varies with each trip.
 Click here for our article on the importance of travel insurance and how to get the best coverage and price.